markfloryan/dmt2/courselogistics/index.md

 <a name="lectures"></a>Lectures
 ------------------------------------------

 Lectures will be held in-person in the classroom listed on the University Registrar.
-Lectures will be recorded for the convenience of those who cannot intend or prefer not to for any reason.
+Attendace is required for summer session and attendance will be taken every day.

 <a name="textbook"></a>Textbook
 ------------------------------------------